Rock 'n Roll Fantasy Camp: Celebrity attendees

+Television Series

+A reality television series, titled Rock N' Roll Fantasy Camp, produced by Mark Burnett Productions aired on VH1 Classic for two seasons.
+The first season featured counselors Rudy Sarzo, Kip Winger, and Mark Hudson, mentoring bands consisting of "camper" participants, including NFL player Cory Procter.
+Special guest stars included Ace Frehley, Bret Michaels, Michael Anthony, Lita Ford, and Lemmy Kilmister, among others.
+The season one premiere broke all viewing records for VH1 Classic.
+Season two featured counselors Matt Sorum, Duff McKagan, and Mark Hudson.
+Special guests, among others, included Paul Stanley, Phil Collen, Marky Ramone and Sammy Hagar.
+The show was not renewed for a third season.

 Online Masterclasses

 At the start of the COVID-19 pandemic, Rock 'n' Roll Fantasy Camp launched an online Masterclass program, hosted via Zoom.
 In less than a year, they held more than 100 classes with musicians and music industry executives ranging from Alice Cooper to Roger Daltrey, Dave Mustaine, Desmond Child, Jason Flom, and numerous others.

 Rock Camp: The Movie

 In January 2021, a documentary film on the past two and a half decades of Rock 'n' Roll Fantasy Camp was released.
 The film, titled Rock Camp: The Movie follows the history of the camp, its founder, and the different artists and campers who attend.
 The film was directed by Doug Blush, known for his work on over 100 documentaries.
 In April 2021, comedian Jimmy Fallon was quoted as saying he "loved" the documentary on The Tonight Show.
 Rock Camp: The Movie is available to watch on Amazon Prime, Apple TV, YouTube as well as other streaming platforms.